Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

-# service-registry-management IDD
+# serviceRegistryManagement IDD

-**GENERIC-MQTT & GENERIC-MQTTS**
+**generic_mqtt & generic_mqtts**

 ## Overview

-This page describes the GENERIC-MQTT and GENERIC-MQTTS service interface of the service-registry-management service, which enables systems (with operator role or proper permissions) to handle (register, update, revoke, lookup) [devices](#device-query), [systems](#system-query), [service instances](#service-query), [service definitions](#service-definition-query) and [interface templates](#interface-template-query) in bulk.
+This page describes the generic_mqtt and generic_mqtts service interface of the serviceRegistryManagement service, which enables systems (with operator role or proper permissions) to handle (register, update, revoke, lookup) [devices](#device-query), [systems](#system-query), [service instances](#service-query), [service definitions](#service-definition-query) and [interface templates](#interface-template-query) in bulk.
 An example of this interaction is that an operator uses the Management Tool to register interface templates, systems, and service instances manually.
 The interfaces are implemented using protocol, encoding as stated in the following tables:

-**GENERIC-MQTT**
+**generic_mqtt**

 Profile type | type | Version
 --- | --- | ---